 What is Covered California and do I have to enroll in it?

 Covered California is a program that offers health insurance programs for individuals and small groups.
 As a marketplace, Covered California offers coverage from several insurance carriers all within one program.
 All plans offered within Covered California are ACA compliant and fall within one of the four metal tiers – Bronze, Silver, Gold and Platinum.
 You can choose to enroll with any plan offered in Covered California.

-Covered California is the only program that allows you to apply for the federal tax subsidies or cost sharing reductions to help offset your costs.
+Covered California is the only program that allows you to apply for the federal or state tax subsidies or cost sharing reductions to help offset your costs.